DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

 #### Tag ID

+How the tag will be referred to, it is also a reference to the tag so must be unique.

 #### A description of the tag

+A piece of text giving a human-readable explanation of the tag.

 ### Returns

 Tag ID

+This is identical to the tag ID in the parameters.
+This is due to the overall design which stresses idempotenency.

 ## SSREPI\_me

-If no parameters are provided will provide the Application ID of the script (and hopefully executable that is currently being run).
+If no parameters are provided will provide the Application ID of the script (and hopefully executable or script that is currently being run).

 ### Optional parameters